BlueMountainsAnalytics/bma_ont_biosec_2022/docs/VM.md

 ## Download VirtualBox

 VirtualBox can be downloaded from the official [homepage](http://www.virtualbox.org).
-Click on the big "VirtualBox 7.0 button".
+Click on *Downloads* on the left menu to download Virtualbox.

+**Note** As of 28/11/2022 we advice to download [VirtualBox 6.1 builds](https://www.virtualbox.org/wiki/Download_Old_Builds_6_1).
+The recently published VirtualBox v7 seems to not install protperly for some users.

-For Windows computers click on the “Windows hosts” in section **VirtualBox 7.0.2**.
+For Windows users click on *Windows hosts*.

-For older / non-M1 MacBooks or other Apple computers select "macOS/Intel hosts".
+For older / non-M1 MacBooks or other Apple computers select *macOS/Intel hosts*.

 **New M1/M2 Macs are not supported!!** The *Developer preview for macOS / Arm64 (M1/M2) hosts* is **NOT** a working VirtualBox version and will not install on your systems.